 How to Save Money on Your Barcelona Visit

-There are two main options for saving money in Barcelona that I’ll quickly cover here.
+There are three main options for saving money in Barcelona that I’ll quickly cover here.

 The Barcelona Card